• Skip to primary navigation

 Steps To Make Rich and Creamy Make-Ahead Mashed Potatoes

 1. Fill your sink with cold water and let the potatoes swim around a bit to clean them.
-Then give them a good scrub and peel them.
+Then give them a good scrub.

 Washing potatoes